Perry Orchestras Handbook 2020-2021

 PERRY HIGH SCHOOL ORCHESTRA WEBSITE

 Perry High School Orchestra Website can be accessed by logging on the Perry H.S. home page (then click staff, Dopp).
 The website lists important information for orchestra students and parents.
-It includes the orchestra instructor’s brief bio, syllabus, event list/calendar, the student handbook, current regional and all state audition etudes, helping hands program and fundraising/parent booster club among many others.
+It includes the orchestra instructor’s brief bio, syllabus, event list/calendar, the student handbook, helping hands program and fundraising/parent booster club among others.

 You will find the ORCHESTRA CONTRACT at the end of this Orchestra Handbook.
 The primary purpose of this contract is to make certain that both you and your parents have read this handbook and are aware of the responsibilities involved in orchestra membership.
 It also indicates that you have reviewed the accompanying PERFORMANCE SCHEDULE with your parents and have arranged to be available on all the dates indicated.

-There is now a $40 class participation fee for all Perry Orchestras.
+There is a $40 class participation fee for all Perry Orchestras.
 Fees collected will cover the student’s orchestra t-shirt, local field trip transportation costs, and newly purchased sheet music for the orchestras.
-If the $40 fee is a hardship for your family, please communicate your need for a scholarship to Mrs. Dopp.
+Fees will not be collected until face to face instruction begins.
+At that time, you can pay in the Perry Bookstore.
+If the $40 fee is a hardship for your family, please communicate your need for a scholarship to Dr. Dopp.

 There are currently three orchestra classes offered at Perry.
 Placement audition or the director’s recommendation is required before a student is assigned to an appropriate performing group.
 Placement auditions are scheduled by making an appointment with the orchestra director during the week before school starts, or during the first week of school.
 Students that have not auditioned will be enrolled in Concert Orchestra.